ben833/slack-vote/README.md

-# node-learning
+# slack-vote
+A voting bot created with Node

+To run this in terminal:
-Create something with node
+node index.js